• Skip to main content

 If your plant is yellowing or wilting in numerous places, it could be a sign of over-watering.
 If this isn’t the case, try fertilizing it.

-Do I need to be aware of pests and diseases?
+Do I need to be aware of common pests and diseases?

 Mealybugs, scale, whitefly, and spider mites are all possible visitors, but they’re easy to manage if caught early.
 A non-toxic insecticide, gentle rubbing alcohol, or neem oil can all be used on the leaves to kill off any unwanted pests.